enkidevs/curriculum/web/html/iframe element/iframe-attributes.md

 ---
 ## Content

-The `<iframe>` element has many element-specific attributes.
-We will mention the deprecated/obsolete ones because you might run into some whilst looking at older websites.
-Nevertheless, you should never use obsolete attributes when writing new content, and should also remove them from older content.

-Non-deprecated element-specific attributes:
-  1. `allowfullscreen`
-  2. `allowpaymentrequest`
-  3. `height`
-  4. `name`
-  5. `referrerpolicy`
-  6. `sandbox`
-  7. `src`
-  8. `srcdoc`
-  9. `width`

-Deprecated/obsolete attribbutes:
-  1. `align`
-  2. `frameborder`
-  3. `longdesc`
-  4. `marginheight`
-  5. `marginwidth`
-  6. `scrolling`

-Also, the `<iframe>` element supports global attributes.
-To learn more about `global attributes` check the `more info` section at the bottom of this insight.

-Here are the most used ones, all other will be in the next insight:
+All attributes will be explained in the next couple of insights.
+This insight will contain:
   1. `height`
   2. `name`
   3. `src`
   4. `width`

+which are also the most used 4 attributes.

+**Note: The `<iframe>` element also supports global attributes.
+To learn more about `global attributes` check the `more info` section at the bottom of this insight.**

 1) The `height` attribute is used to set the height of the `<iframe>` element.
 The height is measured in CSS pixels. **Note: Before HTML5 the value of the `height` attribute could've been either in pixels or percentages.
 Now only in pixels.**